Screenly/Anthias/docs/wott-authentication.md

 ![claim device](https://github.com/Screenly/screenly-ose/blob/master/docs/images/claim-device.png)

+After this, navigate to the main dashboard and select the Raspberry Pi.
+Add `screenly-pi` to Tags.

 ## Configuring WoTT credentials

 With the agent set up, you now need to add the desired credentials for authentication of the Screenly management page.